 8.2 The student will apply health concepts and skills to the management of personal and family health.

-Identify brain and nervous system disorders.

 Describe ways to maintain brain and nervous system health.

-Determine the benefits of developing and implementing short- and long-term personal and family health and fitness goals that are achievable and purposeful.

-Compare healthy and risky approaches to weight management.
+Explain how nutrients contribute to brain function.

+Describe food safety techniques (e.g., hand washing, food washing, cross-contamination, proper handling and storing of foods).

+Assess the health risks of a sedentary lifestyle.

-Analyze the impact of family and personal influences on eating habits and attitudes toward weight management.
+Analyze the impact of society (i.e., media, family, peers) on eating habits and attitudes toward weight and body size.

-Examine the causes and effects of compulsive behaviors, such as eating disorders.
+Evaluate the accuracy of claims about trending diets, dietary supplements, and popular beverages.

-Describe personal and family preventive health measures, including immunizations, nutrition, physical activity, and sleep, in preventing diabetes, heart disease, stroke, and other chronic diseases.
+Describe preventive health measures, including immunizations, regular health and medical screenings, nutrition, physical activity, sleep, and limiting personal technology use, in preventing diabetes, heart disease, stroke, cancer, obesity, and other chronic diseases.

+Identify sleep hygiene strategies to support recommendations for optimal sleep.

-Analyze how family and peer pressure influences tobacco, alcohol, marijuana, and other drug use.
+Analyze the social, economic, and family and peer pressure influences on the use of tobacco, nicotine products (e.g., e-cigarettes), alcohol, marijuana, and other drugs.

-Explain why most teenagers do not use alcohol, tobacco, or other drugs.
+Have and express positive norms regardingwhy most teenagers do not use alcohol, tobacco, prescription opioids, or other drugs (e.g., do not think use and abuse are acceptable or appropriate).

-Create short- and long-term health and fitness SMART goals that are achievable, purposeful, and that support cognitive performance and academic success.

-Describe effective coping mechanisms for managing personal and family stress.
+Identify personal stress-management skills that help respond to different kinds of stress.

-Identify the benefits of using resistance, problem-solving, and decision-making skills for addressing health issues at home and at school.
+Explain the benefits of using refusal and negotiation skills for addressing a variety of risk-taking situations.

-Develop goals to analyze and manage the impact of social networking.
+Develop strategies to assess and manage the effects of social media use.

-Evaluate the importance of developing relationships that are positive and promote wellness.
+Explain the importance of developing relationships that are positive and promote wellness.

-Analyze the risks associated with gang-related activities for self, family, and the community.
+Analyze the risks associated with weapon use, physical violence, and gang-related activities for oneself, the family, and the community.

-Recognize warning signs associated with bullying behaviors (e.g., declining grades, fear of attending school, social withdrawal, lost or destroyed books or technology, self-destructive behaviors).

-Describe signs of self-harm behaviors.
+Explain the potential consequences of following and not following safety protocols for school drills.

+Explain the role of decision-making when faced with potentially harmful situations when using the Internet, online gaming, and social media.

+Explain the effects of bullying on individuals, including vulnerable populations.

+Explain why mental health issues such as self-harm behaviors, depression, and suicide ideation cannot be managed independently and require support/assistance.

+Explain how negative perceptions of mental health promote a stigma about mental illnesses and emotional challenges.

+Describe the role of mental health professionals in schools (e.g., school counselors, psychologists, social workers).

 Explain how humans and the environment are interdependent.

 Advocacy and Health Promotion